Persian Cat Breeder

 In all likelihood, you will be required to take a kitten on a spay/neuter agreement.
 The breeding of Persian cats is a responsibility that should not be entered into lightly.
 The prevention of over-population and haphazard breeding is the responsibility of the person selling the kitten.
 To that end, many reputable Persian cat breeders now take part in the early spay and neuter program.
 Therefore, in some cases, many Persian cat breeders now spay or neuter their kittens prior to their being placed in a new home.

 Many Persian cat breeders will withhold the CFA or other registration paperwork until the breeder receives written confirmation that the kitten has been spayed or neutered.
-However, if the registration paperwork is withheld, the breeder should furnish you with the registered names and numbers of the sire and dam, birth date of the litter and, the name, address and phone number of breeder.
+However, if the registration paperwork is withheld, the breeder should furnish you with the registered names and numbers of the sire and dam, the birth date of the litter and, the name, address and phone number of breeder.
 If the breeder takes part in the early spay and neuter program, they should provide you with the CFA or other registration paperwork when you pick up your kitten and execute the contract.

 Nobody likes to think about giving up their pet but, it does happen in certain circumstances.
 A responsible beeder will take back any cat or kitten of their breeding without questioning why and rehome the pet for you.